TumblThreeApp/TumblThree/README.md

 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Allows to download posts in a defined time span.

-## Download:
+## Download

 Latest versions can be found [here](https://github.com/TumblThreeApp/TumblThree/releases).

 *If you experience crashes right before or while logging in, it may be that on your system the "[Visual C++ Redistributable 2015-2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)" ([x86](https://aka.ms/vs/16/release/vc_redist.x86.exe) or [x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)) is missing.
 You can download it from MS.*

-## Screenshot:
+## Screenshot
 ![TumblThree Main UI](https://raw.githubusercontent.com/wiki/TumblThreeApp/TumblThree/images/tumblthree.png "TumblThree Main UI")

-## Application Usage:
+## Application Usage

 Read our wiki page about [Application Usage](https://github.com/TumblThreeApp/TumblThree/wiki/How-to-use-the-Application)

-## Getting Started:
+## Getting Started

 The default settings should cover most users.
 You should only have to change the download location and the kind of posts you want to download.
-You can find more information in our wiki [Getting Started](https://github.com/TumblThreeApp/TumblThree/wiki/Getting-Started).
+You can find more information in our wiki [Getting Started](https://github.com/TumblThreeApp/TumblThree/wiki/Getting-Started) and [Insights](https://github.com/TumblThreeApp/TumblThree/wiki/Insights).

-## Limitations and Further Insights:

-* The old datasets from TumblTwo and TumblOne are __not__ compatible.

-More information about TumblThree can be found in our wiki [Insights](https://github.com/TumblThreeApp/TumblThree/wiki/Insights).

-## How to Build the Source Code to Help Further Developing:
+## How to Build the Source Code to Help Further Development

 * Download [Visual Studio](https://www.visualstudio.com/vs/community/).
 The minimum required version is Visual Studio 2015 (C# 6.0 feature support).
 * Download the [source code as .zip file](https://github.com/TumblThreeApp/TumblThree/archive/master.zip) or use a [git client](https://git-scm.com/download/gui/windows) (e.g. [GitHub Desktop](https://desktop.github.com/) or [TortoiseGit](https://tortoisegit.org/)) and [checkout the code](https://github.com/TumblThreeApp/TumblThree.git).
 * Open the TumblThree.sln solution file in the src/ directory of the code.
 * Build the Source once before editing anything.
 Build->Build Solution.

-## Contributing to TumblThree:
+## Contributing to TumblThree

 We like the [all-contributors](https://allcontributors.org/) specification.
 Contributions of any kind are welcome!
 If you've ever wanted to contribute to open source, and a great cause, now is your chance!